 Applications can be submitted online or emailed to Maia Davis no later than June 28, 2019.
 One application will be accepted and reviewed per applicant.

-Each application will be judged on four criteria - Results, Creativity, Model and Engagement.
+Each application will be judged on four criteria - Engagement, Results, Creativity, and Model.
 It is recommended that prospective applicants fully review section 6.0 Judging Process prior to submitting an application.

 A project summary file is required to be submitted.
 The project summary file can be a maximum of three pages long, formatted to fit on 8.5 x 11 inch paper with margins not less than one inch on every side, and with a font size of 11 point or larger.
 The project summary file must include the following headers and descriptions:

 - Organization: organization name and type (government agency, non-governmental organization, educational institution)

 - Project Name and Contact: project name and lead contact name, email and phone number

 - Project Overview: clearly describe the program/project